Placed End to End, Our Sewer Pipes Would Stretch from DC to Utah

 DC Water has sixteen storm pumping stations and nine sanitary and combined sewer pumping stations and one swirl facility.
-The names of the eight sewer pumping stations are:
+These pumping stations keep wastewater flowing to the treatment plant and prevent overflows in buildings, streets and waterways.
+Storm pumping stations prevent street flooding during times of heavy rain.

 - Main Pumping Station